tosiapater/decluster/README.md

 ### Directory Bialystok
-contains step by step code to perform declusterisation to cluster images contained in clusters directory.
+contains step by step code to perform declusterisation of cluster images contained in clusters directory.

 To find the nuclei use segmenthsilempatchesloop.py